Disclaimer: This post may contain affiliate links. Please read my disclosure for more info.

 For example, TEFL.org tell us you have 6 months to complete this course and most of their students finish within 10 to 12 weeks.

-Premier TEFL’s online course, on the other hand, has several levels, with up to 290 hours of self-paced training.
+Premier TEFL’s online course, on the other hand, has several levels, with up to 290 hours of self-paced training that takes 3 to 8 weeks to complete.

 Let’s go over the two main factors to determine how long it takes to get an ESL certificate: